James Webb’s Ancient Cosmos

 Webb's Universe (9781789295726)

 Maggie Aderin-Pocock (Author) Dame Maggie Aderin-Pocock PhD is a space scientist whose passion is presenting science and demonstrating that you ‘don’t need a brain the size of a small planet’ to understand science.
-She has a degree in Physics and a PhD. in Mechanical Engineering.
-To further share her passion for science, in 2004 Maggie founded Science Innovation Ltd. She is a BAFTA-nominated TV presenter, co-hosting the world’s longest-running science television program The Sky at Night.
+She is a BAFTA-nominated TV presenter, co-hosting the world’s longest-running science television programme The Sky at Night and delivering the 2025 RI Christmas lectures.
 Maggie also won the Institute of Physics gold medal for exceptional services to science education and physics communication and was made a Dame in the 2023 New Year’s Honours list.
 Sarah Wild (Author) Sarah Wild studied physics, electronics and English literature at Rhodes University, South Africa, and for an MSc in bioethics and health law, before becoming a freelance science journalist.
 She has also written books, won awards, and run national science desks.
 Her work has appeared in Nature, Science, Scientific American, and Undark, among others, and she has appeared on the BBC’s World Service and the Inside Science programme.

 | Erscheint lt.
 Verlag | 29.10.2026 |